 - Whisking continuously, bring the mixture to a boil and boil for 1 minute, while continuing to whisk continuously.
 Remove the pan from the heat and stir in the vanilla (it will bubble).

 - Gradually whisk in 2/3 cup powdered sugar and mix until smooth and no lumps of sugar remain.
 Taste and add up to another 1/3 cup powdered sugar, if desired.

-- Spread the frosting over the warm blondies and spread evenly over the top.
+- Pour the frosting over the warm blondies and spread evenly over the top.
 Top with the chopped pecans.
 Let the blondies finish cooling.